crash0verride11/DarkLight-qBittorent-WebUI/README.md

 **Releases are Available:** The most straightforward install is downloading a release.
 The combining of my files with the qBitorrent master version files, is a admittedly not straightforward, but the easiest way to maintain.
 The releases, however, will not necessarily have the latest qBittorent webUI features and fixes.
 Please try a release before opening an issue.

 Instructions for using my Alternate WebUI:
-* The instructions on alternate UI usage from the [qBittorent Master](https://github.com/qbittorrent/qBittorrent/wiki/Developing-alternate-WebUIs-(WIP)) are currently out-dated with recent changes.
-	* Only downloading the "/www/" files are necessary now.
+* The instructions on alternate UI usage from the [qBittorent Master](https://github.com/qbittorrent/qBittorrent/wiki/Developing-alternate-WebUIs-(WIP)) are currently out-dated with recent changes, but start here.
+Only downloading the "/www/" files are necessary now.
 * Download the DarkLight UI files
 	* **DarkLight Public folder:** The entire modified DarkLight public folder can replace the qBittorrent Master version.
 	* **DarkLight Private folder:** In the modified DarkLight private folder I've only included the files I've changed.
 Move, and overwrite as necessary, the new DarkLight files to their matching [qBittorent Master](https://github.com/qbittorrent/qBittorrent/wiki/Developing-alternate-WebUIs-(WIP)) file locations.